coleifer/peewee/docs/peewee/database.rst

 * `mysqlclient <https://github.com/PyMySQL/mysqlclient-python>`_ uses a C
   extension.
 Peewee will attempt to use this module if pymysql is not installed.
 * `mysql-connector python <https://github.com/mysql/mysql-connector-python>`_
-  to use this driver you can use :py:class:`MySQLConnectorDatabase` from the ``playhouse.mysql_ext`` extension.
+  to use this driver you can use :class:`MySQLConnectorDatabase` from the ``playhouse.mysql_ext`` extension.

 Error 2006: MySQL server has gone away